xincxiong/Deep-Learning-Specialization/README.md

    - Understand how to build and train Recurrent Neural Networks (RNNs), and commonly-used variants such as GRUs and LSTMs.
    - Be able to apply sequence models to natural language problems, including text synthesis.
    - Be able to apply sequence models to audio applications, including speech recognition and music synthesis.

-This specialization includes the foundations of Deep Learning understand how to build neural network, and learn how to lead successful machine learning projects.
-I have learn about Convolutional Networks,RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initialization, and more.
-I have worked on case studies from healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
-I mastered not only the theory, but also see how it is applied in industry.
-I practiced all these ideas in Python and in TensorFlow and Keras.

 If you have any questions, please drop me an email at: xiongxinland@gmail.com